-Aneria Bouwer is a partner in our Cape Town office Tax Practice.
+Aneria Bouwer is a senior consultant in our Cape Town office Tax Practice.

 Aneria advises on all aspects of domestic and international tax, including inbound and outbound expatriates, cross-border expansion into or from South Africa, advising South African and international clients on trading with and investment in other African countries, the application of double tax agreements, cross-border and local financing, corporate restructuring, the structuring of private equity funds and employee incentive schemes.
 Advising on exchange controls forms an important aspect of advising on cross-border transactions.

 She has substantial experience in employees’ tax, both in respect of local and cross-border employees’ tax issues.
 When advising non-resident clients on the appointment of employees in South Africa, she can thus advise on both expatriate tax issues as well as the risk of creating a taxable presence in South Africa.